nicogravel/hastalaVistaCFmodeling/README.md

 # hastalaVistaCFmodeling

-In the paper [Connective field modeling](http://www.ncbi.nlm.nih.gov/pubmed/23110879) Koen Haak introduces a modeling based approach to analyze cortico-cortical functional connectivity between retinotopic cortices.
+In the paper [Connective field modeling](http://www.ncbi.nlm.nih.gov/pubmed/23110879) Koen Haak introduces a new method to analyze cortico-cortical functional connectivity between retinotopic cortices.

 hastalavistaCF is a short tutorial (based in [vistatools](http://white.stanford.edu/newlm/index.php/MrVista)) that shows how to compute and visualize connective field models using resting state fMRI data.
 It works with almost any version of vistatools and Matlab.